StrataSource/CAS/README.md

 The **build categories** (`--build-categories`) define whether assets should be built and what subsystems should run, if any.
 The default is to build all categories if one is not explicitly specified.
 If a category different from `assets` is specified, assets will not be built.
 The categories of a subsystem can be defined with the `categories` key.

 ### Expressions and Conditions
 AssetBuilder has support for conditional statements to include or exclude segments of configuration whenever a condition is met.
 Specify the conditions inside the block you want to set as a list with the special `@conditions` key.
-Inside, you may use Python expression syntax.

-There are three special functions you can use to retrieve data for use in expressions:
-- `context(key, default)`: gets the value of the a key in the current build context
-- `config(key, default)`: gets the value of a key in the global configuration store
-- `parent(key, default)`: gets the value of a key in the same configuration block

 AssetBuilder also has support for custom expressions with `@expressions`, to dynamically modify parts of configuration on the fly.
 Specify this as a set with each key you want to modify.
 It uses the same syntax as conditions.